ralna/GALAHAD/doc/Python/eqp.rst

           holds the values of the linear term $g$ in the objective function. c : ndarray(m)
-          holds the values of the linear term $c$ in the constraints
+          holds the values of the linear term $c$ in the constraints x : ndarray(n)
+          holds the initial estimate of the minimizer $x$, if known.
+          This is not crucial, and if no suitable value is known, then any value, such as $x=0$, suffices and will be adjusted accordingly. y : ndarray(m)
+          holds the initial estimate of the Lagrange multipliers $y$ associated with the general constraints, if known.
+          This is not crucial, and if no suitable value is known, then any value, such as $y=0$, suffices and will be adjusted accordingly.

       **Returns:**